gabriel-libardi/icmc-assembly/README.md

 ## Known Issues

-* No syntax highlighting for labels.
+* Most of the extension's features are not implemented yet;
-* Most of the extensions is not implemented yet
+* The syntax highlighting may not be consistent with the one used in Sublime.

 ## Release Notes
-Basic syntax highlighting is now supported!
+* Added highlighting for "functions" (line labels), so now there is full syntax highlighting support for ICMC assembly!S